An estimated 300 million people practice yoga around the world (according to the International Yoga Federation).

 As opposed to some yoga apps that lean very much towards to spirituality and mindfulness side of yoga, Alo Moves really leans towards the fitness side, offering routines that leverage yoga poses and movements to tone and sculpt your body.

-Blending both strength and mobility movements into the same yoga workouts, we really felt that Alo Moves is the best for those who are really wanting to see tangible improvements in their physique from a yoga app.
+Blending both strength and mobility movements into the same yoga workouts, we felt that Alo Moves is the best for those who are really wanting to see tangible improvements in their physique from a yoga app.

-The app provides personalized recommendations, based on your goals, so if weight loss is at the top of your agenda, then the app will naturally draw your attention to workouts and live classes that are aligned with that goal… pretty neat.
+The app provides personalized recommendations, based on your goals, so if weight loss is at the top of your agenda, then the app will naturally draw your attention to workouts and classes that are aligned with that goal… pretty neat.

 They also offer a free trial so there really isn’t any excuse for giving it a try!

 You can read our full Alo Moves review for more details of what the workouts and classes are like.